PICS Organization Name

 Elizabeth, New Jersey

 Make the Road New Jersey builds the power of immigrant and working class communities to achieve dignity and respect through community organizing, legal services, adult and youth education and policy innovation.
-Founded in late 2014 in Elizabeth, Make the Road New Jersey's 600 immigrant members have successfully fought for earned sick leave policies, municipal IDs that guarantee access to identification for all residents, regardless of immigration status, and sanctuary city policies across Union County and beyond.
-In the wake of President Trump's executive orders on immigration, MRNJ, along with allies, organized a mass rally at Newark International Airport and a 1,000 person march on Elizabeth Detention Center and has helped to train more than 5,000 immigrants to know their rights.
+Founded in late 2014 in Elizabeth, Make the Road New Jersey's 1000 immigrant members have successfully fought for earned sick leave policies, municipal IDs that guarantee access to identification for all residents, regardless of immigration status, financial aid for Dreamers, driver's licenses for all, and occupational licenses for all.
+In the wake of President Trump's executive orders on immigration, MRNJ, along with allies, organized a mass rally at Newark International Airport and a 1,000 person march on Elizabeth Detention Center and has helped to train more than 10,000 immigrants to know their rights.
 We provide legal services, ESL classes and youth development and organizing programs.

 Based on their interest, interns may work assisting MRNJ's members and community organizers in outreach and in developing workshops and activities for our immigrant and workers' rights campaigns or may help to teach ESOL and citizenship classes, or may assist attorneys in immigration or workers’ rights cases.
 Interns will also learn to conduct Know Your Rights trainings for Make the Road New Jersey’s immigrant membership base.
 Students who are interested in supporting the leadership of working class immigrants and who are comfortable in a fast paced environment should apply.
 Students will have the opportunity to learn about community organizing first hand, support community based legal service provision and have lots of contact with community members in our bustling community center.